 Ignoring Lines and Sections

-dotenv-diff can skip certain lines or code sections from being flagged during secret detection.
-This is helpful when you know a specific URL or key is safe to include in your source code.
+dotenv-diff can skip certain lines or code sections from being flagged during scanning.
+This is helpful when you know a specific warning is safe in your source code.

 Ignore a Single Line